monero-ecosystem/monero-GUI-guide/GUI-tutorial.md

 To run a remote node you need to use somebody else's daemon, this means you need to communicate with it.
 Add the remote daemon address and port (10) and click connect (e.g many use the remote nodes available at [moneroworld.com](https://moneroworld.com/#nodes). in this case the configuration would be `node.moneroworld.com` `18089`).
 Click on "connect" and your wallet will start syncing, this takes some minutes.
 To check the progresses click on "Show status"(7).

 ## Create a view-only wallet
-Click on (2) the following page will open
+Click on (2), you will be asked to give a name and a location for your view-only wallet.
+Proceed setting a strong password then click the right arrow.
+A "Success" message will signal the correct creation of the view-only wallet.

-## Add manually the blockchain
+## Add the blockchain manually

 ## Other settings
 Close Wallet: This closes your wallet.

 ### Show seed & keys

-This shows your wallets mnemonic seed (explained earlier) as well as your secret view key, public view key, secret spend key and public spend key.
+This shows your wallets mnemonic seed as well as your secret view key, public view key, secret spend key and public spend key.
 These are outlined below.

 ### Public / Secret view key
 These keys allow you and others to view your Monero wallet incoming transactions (not outgoing).
 Only give your public view key NOT your private view key to others.
 This is useful for auditing purposes.
 Your private view key is also used to ‘scan’ the blockchain to find funds sent to your address.
 Learn more.